Pyrex: Composition

-Older clear-glass Pyrex manufactured by Corning, Arc International's Pyrex products, and Pyrex laboratory glassware are made of borosilicate glass.
+Older clear-glass Pyrex manufactured by Corning, International Cookware's Pyrex products, and Pyrex laboratory glassware are made of borosilicate glass.
 According to the National Institute of Standards and Technology, borosilicate Pyrex is composed of (as percentage of weight): 4.0% boron, 54.0% oxygen, 2.8% sodium, 1.1% aluminium, 37.7% silicon, and 0.3% potassium.

 According to glass supplier Pulles and Hannique, borosilicate Pyrex is made of Corning 7740 glass and is equivalent in formulation to Schott Glass 8330 glass sold under the "Duran" brand name.
-The composition of both Corning 7740 and Schott 8330 is given as 80.6% SiO2|link=silicon dioxide, 12.6% B2O3|link=boron trioxide, 4.2% Na2O|link=sodium oxide, 2.2% Al2O3|link=aluminium oxide, 0.1% CaO|link=calcium oxide, 0.1% Cl|link=chlorine, 0.05% MgO|link=magnesium oxide, and 0.04% Fe2O3|link=iron(III) oxide.
+Data sheets for Corning 7740 give its composition (approximate percentages) as 80.6% SiO2|link=silicon dioxide, 13.0% B2O3|link=boron trioxide, 4.0% Na2O|link=sodium oxide, 2.3% Al2O3|link=aluminium oxide, and 0.1% miscellaneous traces.
+Schott 8330 data sheets list its composition (again with approximate percentages) as 81% SiO2|link=silicon dioxide, 13% B2O3|link=boron trioxide, 3.5% Na2O|link=sodium oxide, 2% Al2O3|link=aluminium oxide, and 0.5% K2O|link=potassium oxide.

-In the late 1930s and 1940s, Corning also introduced new product lines under the Pyrex brand using different types of glass.
-Opaque tempered soda–lime glass was used to create decorated opal ware bowls and bakeware, and aluminosilicate glass was used for Pyrex Flameware stovetop cookware.
-The latter product had a bluish tint caused by the addition of alumino-sulfate.
+Starting around the 1950s, Corning began making Pyrex out of thermally tempered soda–lime glass, instead of borosilicate glass, due to lower manufacturing costs.
+Some plants moved to tempered soda–lime formulations, while others continued to produce borosilicate Pyrex.
+Herb Dann, a designer at Corning from 1961 to the 1990s, noted that by the time the consumer products division was sold in 1998, Corning had mostly switched to soda–lime glass for "almost all" of its tableware products.
+The exception to this was the 13"×9"×2" pan, which was never produced with soda–lime.

-Beginning in the 1980s, production of clear Pyrex glass products manufactured in the USA by Corning was also shifted to tempered soda–lime glass, like their popular opal bakeware.
-This change was justified by stating that soda–lime glass has higher mechanical strength than borosilicatemaking it more resistant to physical damage when dropped, which is believed to be the most common cause of breakage in glass bakeware.
-The glass is also cheaper to produce and more environmentally friendly.
-Its thermal shock resistance is lower than borosilicate's, leading to potential breakage from heat stress if used contrary to recommendations.
-Since the closure of the soda–lime plant in England in 2007, European Pyrex has been made solely from borosilicate.
+Phil Ross, an independent consultant to the glass industry, whose clients included World Kitchen, said in 2008 that the U.S. industry as a whole switched in the 1980s from borosilicate to soda–lime owing to it being easier to melt and work with, as well as being more environmentally friendly due to lower emissions from the glass furnace used.
+He noted it was not economical for companies to install multi-million dollar filter systems.
+This change was justified by stating that soda–lime glass has higher mechanical strength than borosilicateit has around twice the strengthmaking it more resistant to physical damage when dropped, which is believed to be the most common cause of breakage in glass bakeware.
+However, its thermal shock resistance is lower than borosilicate's, leading to potential breakage from heat stress if used contrary to recommendations.
+Borosilicate's shock resistance is around three times higher than soda–lime.

+Calculations of thermal differential, ∆T, for soda lime silicate and borosilicate glass.